 All managers and servers, with the exception of ship chandlers must have SIR certification.

-All licensees, managers and sales staff at Liquor Distribution Branch stores must have SIR certificates.
+All managers and sales staff at BC Liquor Stores must have SIR certificates.

 Rural Agency Stores

 Rural agency stores (RAS) are liquor stores situated within larger retail stores such as a grocery store and are typically found in more remote locations.
 They may sell all types of liquor.
 SIR certificates are required for agents and servers in rural agency stores.

 All agents and sales staff must complete the SIR program, with the exception of foreign representatives of foreign liquor manufacturers.

-Staff responsible for the service of liquor to their patients, residents and guests must complete the Serving It Right program.
+Staff responsible for the service of liquor to their patients, residents and guests must complete the SIR program.

 This licence is issued to an individual, organization or business to sell or serve drinks containing liquor to patrons in the service area under the permit at a special event at which liquor is served or sold.
 Anyone planning to sell liquor in any location that is not licensed or serve or sell liquor in a public place - such as a community hall must apply for a special occasion licence (SOL).
 A SOL is not required if your event is hosted within a private residence or a licensed establishment.
 Special events include both private and public events such as weddings, cultural or sporting events, community festivals, outdoor concerts, etc. The host of the special event (either an individual or a designated representative from a club or other group) must apply for the SOL.

 A new, abridged training program has been developed specifically for SEP events and is required as of September 15, 2015.
 The new Special Event Server (SES) training training is required for SEP holders , managers and servers of events with under 500 attendees and all SEP servers (paid or unpaid), regardless of the size or type of SEP.
 Those who already hold a valid Serving It Right certificate are not required to take the SES program.
 More information can be found at www.specialeventserver.com.